spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-order-management-feature-overview/marketplace-and-merchant-state-machines-overview/marketplace-and-merchant-state-machines-overview.md

 ## Merchant state machine
 The Marketplace administrator can define one or several state machines for merchants:
-* One as the default one, which applies automatically to merchant order items in every merchant order.
+* One as the default, which applies automatically to merchant order items in every merchant order.
 * Another state machine for a specific merchant.

 Merchant state machine processes merchant order items and works in parallel with the Marketplace state machine.